That’s because the Army & Air Force Exchange Service is expanding to the online world.

 The online retailer has been consistently improving its delivery timeframes, as well.
 Two-day shipping on products that are fulfilled by Amazon comes free with an Amazon Prime membership, and quite a few products are even available for same-day delivery.

-Shull realized that with the decrease in active-duty personnel and the growing number of veterans, making the jump to the ecommerce was a necessity.
+Shull realized that with the decrease in active-duty personnel and the growing number of veterans, making the jump to the ecommerce was a necessity in the era of often overlooked services for military vets.

 How Online Shopping Will Work Through the Exchange